Clem Stephenson: Aston Villa

-Born in Blyth Northumberland, Stephenson originally played for Aston Villa in 1910 as an inside forward; his career at Villa Park totalling 216 matches, from which he scored a reasonable 85 goals.
-He was brought into Villa Park as Villa legend Harry Hampton's career was nearing its end and soon acquired a reputation for intuitive play: his passes were said to be "as sweet as stolen kisses".
-His first silverware came in the 1913 FA Cup Final alongside Hampton and England national team player Joe Bache in the victory over League Champions Sunderland; the only occasion in English football history when the FA Cup Final was contested between the top two clubs in The Football League.
-Stephenson claimed before the 1913 FA Cup final to have dreamt, that Villa, would beat Sunderland with a headed goal from Tommy Barber.
-Villa did indeed win that final with a headed goal from Tommy Barber.
-Stephenson was to play in the semi-final the following year and was a winner in the FA Cup final in 1920 in what proved a fitting swansong for the club.
+Born in Blyth Northumberland, Stephenson originally played for Aston Villa in 1910 as an inside forward.
+His career at Villa Park comprised 216 matches, in which he scored 85 goals.
+He was brought to Villa Park as Harry Hampton's career was nearing its end and soon acquired a reputation for intuitive play: his passes were said to be "as sweet as stolen kisses".
+His first silverware came in the 1913 FA Cup Final alongside Hampton and the England international Joe Bache in a victory over the League champions, Sunderland.
+Stephenson claimed before the 1913 FA Cup final to have dreamt that Villa would beat Sunderland with a headed goal from Tommy Barber.
+Villa did indeed win the final with a headed goal from Barber.
+Stephenson played in the semi-final the following year and was a winner in the FA Cup final in 1920 in his swansong for the club.